KirillGaydamaka/language-salary/README.md

-# Language Salary
+# Programming vacancies compare

-The script shows average salaries for programmers from HH and SuperJob.
+The script shows average salaries for programmers.
+It takes data from HH and SuperJob.

 ### How to install